Last Updated on by

 - Vagabonding by Rolf Potts – If you’ve ever thought about long term travel, read this book.
 This inspiring guide will teach you how to plan and live your dream life.

-- Wild by Cheryl Strayed – A powerful memoir that details the story of the 1100-mile solo hike Cheryl took after she thought she had lost everything.
-This book really helped me with my grief a few years ago, but it will also inspire you to take your own personal journey.
+- Wild by Cheryl Strayed – A compelling memoir that details the story of the 1100-mile solo hike Cheryl took after she thought she had lost everything.
+This book helped me with my grief a few years ago, but it will also inspire you to go on your own journey.

 If you prefer to listen to books, then you can also get an audible membership, which has a free 30-day trial.